htruong/htruong.github.io/_posts/2017-01-14-bufferbloat-in-laymans-terms.md

 All you have left to do is to celebrate it, thank me and buy me a beer.
 Or fire up some Counter-strike: Global Offensive and murder someone.
 My gamers friends had an eye-opening experience when I showed them my 30ms ping with Bittorrent downloads in the background.

-### Bonus question: *So you're making this long post to tell me that what determines my internet speed isn't the internet speed?* I'm not convinced -- I built my own PC!
+### Bonus question: *So you're making this long post to tell me that what determines my internet speed isn't the internet speed?* You're preaching voodoo -- I built my own PC!

-Your download/upload bandwidth is the new [e-peen - Warning NSFW](http://www.urbandictionary.com/define.php?term=e-penis) - it's literally defined there.
-Your speed on the streets of Hanoi doesn't depend on how many engines your car has, either.
-Get over it.
+Your download/upload bandwidth is the new [e-peen - Warning NSFW](http://www.urbandictionary.com/define.php?term=e-penis) - it's literally the top definition there right now.
+As a former Hanoian, I think your speed on the streets of Hanoi doesn't depend on how many engines your car has, either.

 ![Streets of Hanoi](/assets/posts-images/rXlHVjf.jpg)